prabal77/angularMonacoEditor/README.md

 	]
 	```

-5. Add ``` /// <reference path="../../../node_modules/monaco-editor/monaco.d.ts" /> ``` to any .ts file where you want to monaco namespace.
+5. Add ``` /// <reference path="../../../node_modules/monaco-editor/monaco.d.ts" /> ``` to any .ts file where you want to access monaco namespace.
 As this project uses AMD loader, moanco specific typings will not be available.
-	Don't import moanco following ES6 modules loader i.e. import * as monaco from 'monaco-editor'.
+	<i><b>Don't import moanco following ES6 modules loader</b></i> i.e. ```import * as monaco from 'monaco-editor'```.
 This will make angular's webpack to bundle monaco-editor library along with the AMD specfic bunlding that we are using here.

 6. In this sample i have created editor for a custom language.
 The configs for custom language can be passed to monaco object in any way you like.
 I have injected it using service.
    The component i have created exposes the "code" ( code text typed by user on editor) via output property for the parent component to access the value and save.
 Feel free to come up with your design.